Tarlac State University: Main campus

 Five of the colleges that the university instituted (College of Engineering and Technology, College of Business and Accountancy, College of Arts and Social Sciences, College of Public Administration and Governance, and School of Law) are on the Main Campus.
 The Dr. Mario Manese Gymnasium or well known as the TSU Gymnasium, where large events in the university and in the province are usually held, is located here, along with the Administration Building, Main Library, and Business Center.
 Apart from the buildings and offices, there are places in the campus where students hang around such as the Heroes Park in front of the College of Arts and Social Sciences building, and a student center located on the College of Engineering grounds.

-The university main campus is a 1.2-hectare property located along Romulo Boulevard, San Vicente, Tarlac City near Diwa ng Tarlak.
-Most of the public utility vehicles in Tarlac pass through the campus which provides students an easy access to its location.
+The university main campus is a 1.2-hectare property located along Romulo Boulevard, San Vicente, Tarlac City, near Diwa ng Tarlak.
+Most of the public utility vehicles in Tarlac pass through the campus.

 The place where the College of Computer Studies building is located was the site of the Casa Real of Tarlac which once became an office of the late President Emilio Aguinaldo during the Philippine–American War.
 It is now recognized as a historical site by the National Historical Commission of the Philippines.